El-Bailey/Recipes_App/README.md

   <li>Once the database is created, the table is created, and the stored procedures are created..</li>
   <li>Open the project in Visual Studio 2019.</li>
   <li>Resolve any dependencies by downloading the necessary NuGet packages.</li>
+  <li>Update the connection string in appsettings.json to reflect your connection to the server on which you created the database.</li>
   <li>Run the project</li>
   <li>Keep track of your recipes!</li>
 <br><br>